ibm-cloud-docs/cloud-databases/howto-sat-loc-onprem.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Setting up On-Premises Location
+# Setting up On-Premises Location with NetApp ONTAP-SAN storage
 {: #satellite-on-prem}

 Before deploying the ICD enabled by IBM Cloud Satellite service, you should prepare your Satellite location.
 Follow the steps below to set up IBM Cloud™ Databases (ICD) enabled by IBM Cloud Satellite in an on-premises location.

-## Step 1: Prepare a Satellite location for IBM Cloud™ Databases
+## Step 1: Prepare an on-premises Satellite location for IBM Cloud™ Databases

+### Attach additional hosts to the Satellite location

+These additional attached worker nodes are used to create a service cluster into which the database instances will later be deployed.
+Attach to your Satellite location:

+- three type **8x32** hosts
+- three type **32x128** hosts

+### Create an on-prem Satellite block storage configuration for NetAPP ONTAP-SAN block storage

-### Set up NetApp ONTAP-SAN storage
+#### Set up NetApp ONTAP-SAN storage

 To set up your NetApp ONTAP-SAN storage, refer to [Setting up NetApp storage templates(/docs/satellite?topic=satellite-config-storage-netapp).

-### Deploy your NetApp ONTAP-SAN Block driver
+#### Deploy your NetApp ONTAP-SAN Block driver

 To get a list of NetApp-supported templates, use the following command: